-- 0 = PE7 is used for $\overline{DBE}$ , external control of data enable on memories, or inverted E clock. - 1 = PE7 is CAL function if CALE bit is set in PEAR register or general-purpose I/O otherwise.
+- 0 = PE7 is used for DBE, external control of data enable on memories, or inverted E clock. - 1 = PE7 is the CAL function if CALE bit is set in PEAR register or general-purpose I/O.

-The NDBE bit has no effect in Single Chip or Peripheral Modes and PE7 is defaulted to the CAL function if CALE bit is set in PEAR register or to an I/O otherwise.
+NDBE controls the use of the DBE pin of Port E. The NDBE bit has no effect in Single Chip or Peripheral Modes.
+The associated pin will default to the CAL function if the CALE bit is set in PEAR register or otherwise to an I/O.